 The hipsters are coming.
 Not satisfied with replacing your morning latte with a single-origin filter, hipsters are behind the movement to reinvent how countries enforce laws to stop businesses from misusing their market power.

-The movement began in the United States when a number of young legal scholars began questioning the effectiveness of antitrust laws in regulating market power.
+The anti-monopoly movement began in the United States when a number of young legal scholars began questioning the effectiveness of antitrust laws in regulating market power.
 They argued that courts have been too willing to ignore the economic and political risks of rising market concentration.
 Despite the pejorative “hipster” moniker, their ideas are finding receptive ears in both political and policy circles.

 One of the hipsters is Tim Wu, a professor at Columbia Law School.
 Wu has form as a policy innovator.
 Dubbed the “father of net neutrality” — he coined the term and has been an effective proponent of the policy — Wu’s latest (appropriately small) book, The Curse of Bigness: Antitrust in the New Gilded Age, is a treatise on the failures of America’s antitrust laws.
 He argues that regulators and courts have interpreted these laws so narrowly they have rendered them virtually ineffectual.

 Wu sees the rise in corporate “bigness” as not just an economic problem but also a political one.
 He contends that, like in the “gilded age” of the late nineteenth century, when the big trusts such as Standard Oil and US Steel flexed their political muscle, the current world in which big players wield special influence over lawmakers is fuelling inequality and public dissatisfaction with the political system.
 His warning is stark: failure to rein in corporate power will fuel the rise of populism and nationalism as people agitate against the status quo.